 Consider them as guidelines and try to improve as much you can.

-Note: web.dev emulate a test using a Mobile device, and while writing, I don’t see an option to test using Desktop.
+Note: web.dev emulates a test using a Mobile device, and while writing, I don’t see an option to test using Desktop.

 Do you know Lighthouse is available in your Chrome browser?
-And, the great news is, you can choose to test using Mobile or Desktop.
-It’s available in Developer tools.
+And, the great news is, you can choose to test using Mobile or Desktop, and it’s available in Developer tools.

 - Open Chrome browser